giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 Hope you enjoyed this guide!

 By the way, I'm sure you're using tools that I haven't covered.
-I'd love to hear about them and if there were any JSM gotchas or tuning to do to support it.
+I'd love to hear about them and if there were any JSM gotchas or configurations to do to support it.
 Drop me a Twitter DM at @giltayar: I'd love to add the information to this document.